 Sensitivity Towards Disabilities

 In facility-based emergency rooms (ERs), many individuals with physical disabilities are subjected to a top-down management system with insensitive goals.
 These attitudinal barriers—stereotypes, stigmas, prejudices, and discriminations towards the physically disabled—can easily warp the mind into thinking and acting under false pretenses.
 Today, society’s understanding of physical disabilities is improving but social considerations surrounding the condition can still be forgotten in the healthcare industry; limited patient/doctor interactions being one of its largest downfalls.
 Establishing a positive patient/doctor relationship is crucial to achieving overall patient happiness and health.
 This is especially true for those facing communication barriers, including physical disabilities that affect hearing, speaking, reading, and writing.
 Instead of subjecting patients to the cold, impersonal waiting rooms of a typical healthcare center, DispatchHealth visits take place in the home.
-We spend, at minimum, 45 minutes in a person’s home—no matter the level of urgency or frequency of the visit.
+We spend an average of 45 minutes in a person’s home—no matter the level of urgency or frequency of the visit.
 That’s four times the average amount of time spent with patients in a typical ER setting.

 While access to quality medical care has greatly improved for those with physical disabilities over the years, finding affordable healthcare is still a struggle.
-The soaring prices of healthcare in America is enough to make anyone apprehensive of seeking ER-level care, even when it’s absolutely needed.
+The soaring price of healthcare in America is enough to make anyone apprehensive of seeking ER-level care, even when it’s absolutely needed.
 Individuals with physical disabilities also have to consider the cost of special transportation and, in some cases, the need for specialized medical equipment.
 At the end of the day, the cost of opting for high-quality healthcare can seem unfathomable.

 No one should have to pinch their pennies to receive necessary medical care.
 That’s why, at DispatchHealth, the cost for an at-home healthcare visit is nearly one-tenth the cost of an average ER visit—regardless of a patient’s preexisting health condition.
 Accepting most major insurance plans, including Medicare and Medicaid, we deliver high-quality, in-home medical attention at an affordable price.